benburrill/picoputt/README.md

 The code can be found in [qturn.frag](shaders/qturn.frag).

 ### Quantum drag force
 Energy dissipation is an essential feature of the game.
-Picoputt uses a quantum analogue (which I call "phase drag") to the linear drag force $F=-bv$.
+Picoputt uses something I call "phase drag", which is a quantum analogue to the linear drag force $F=-bv$.
 It is not the *only* way to get something that acts like a drag force, and certainly not the only way to get some kind of dissipative effect, but of the possibilities I considered, I believe it is the best.